 Engaging.
 You can have good content that still isn’t engaging—you need to grab your readers’ attentions and get them really invested in your content.
 You can do this by making it more visual, or making it more entertaining.
 The real key here is to make your content more approachable overall.

 Consistent.
-I don’t mean writing the same thing every week, because obviously you still need to be original, but there has to be some kind of similar thread between your content—the same voice, the same style, the same realm of expertise—give your readers something they can grow familiar and become comfortable with.
+I don’t mean blog writing the same thing every week, because obviously you still need to be original, but there has to be some kind of similar thread between your content—the same voice, the same style, the same realm of expertise—give your readers something they can grow familiar and become comfortable with.
 That will keep them coming back for more.

 These are the five main areas you’ll really want to zero in on, and they apply to your off-site content, too.